data301-2021-summer2/project-group63-project/README.md

 # Group 063 - {NCR Breeding Birds}

-- Your title can change over time.

-## Milestones

-- Milestone 1
-Details for Milestone are available on Canvas (left sidebar, Course Project) or [here](https://firas.moosvi.com/courses/data301/project/milestone01.html).

 ## Describe your topic/interest in about 150-200 words

 {I am interested in looking at the change over time in abundance/density of breeding birds.
 Avian ecology is a fantastic way to get a bigger-picture idea of the general health of an ecosystem, as health of individual populations rely on so many factors within the ecosystem.